hargoniX/bachelor/thesis/thesis.typ

 Our work might be extended in roughly three directions that we briefly lay out below.

-First off one could attempt to turn `pc-hal` into a truly generic hardware abstraction layer like `embedded-hal` and thus achieve portable Rust-based user space drivers across multiple operating systems.
+First off, one could attempt to turn `pc-hal` into a truly generic hardware abstraction layer like `embedded-hal` and thus achieve portable Rust-based user space drivers across multiple operating systems.